meteorhacks/meteor-ssr/README.md

 #### SSR.render(template, data)
 You can render a template with data.
 For `template` argument you can either pass the name of the template or the actual template instance itself.

-#### SSR.compileTemplate(templateName, stringTemplateContent)
+#### SSR.compileTemplate(templateName, stringTemplateContent, [options])
 You can use this API to compile templates in the server.
-See for an example.
+The `options` parameter allows you to choose the template language with the `language` option.
+If not provided this default to `html` which is handled by the spacebars compiler.
+You can also use `jade` as another option — and in this case you need to `meteor add mquandalle:jade` before.

 ## What can we do with SSR